 Statistical analysis

 Demographic and baseline characteristics were expressed as mean ± SD or as mean (95% confidence interval).
 Categorical variables were expressed as percentages.
 Chi-square test and paired t-test were used to compare endpoints between baseline and at 12 mo.
 A P value of < 0.05 was considered statistically significant.
-All analyses were performed using STATA Special Edition 15.0 for Windows® (StataCorp®, College Station, Texas, United States 2017).
+All analyses were performed using STATA Special Edition 15.0 for Windows® (StataCorp®, College Station, Texas, United States, 2017).

 RESULTS